 Why is IT Governance Important?

-What will the King IV Code mean for your IT Governance?
+What will the King IV™ Code mean for your IT Governance?

 Are you going to have to revisit your IT governance frameworks, charters, and policies?
 Yes, but it shouldn’t be an extensive exercise.
-King IV will also be on an apply or explain basis so it will not be compulsory unless you’re listed.
+King IV™ is on an apply and explain basis so it is not compulsory unless you’re listed.
+IT governance policies should also be transparent on various aspects including management of information and technology and remedial action taken when major incidents occur.

 Technology and Information Governance?